-As noted, there has been a major U.S. and Afghan push to build up local governance, reflecting a shift from the 2001-2007 approach of building only the central government.
+As noted, and as emphasized in the strategy document issued in January 2010 by Ambassador Holbrooke's office, there has been a major U.S. and Afghan push to build up local governance, reflecting a shift from the 2001-2007 approach of building only the central government.
 The approach represents an attempt to rebuild some of the tribal and other local structures, such as "jirgas" and "shuras"-traditional local councils-that were destroyed in the course of constant warfare over several decades, as well as to reduce reliance on the central government.

 The Afghan leader in this initiative has been the "Independent Directorate of Local Governance" (IDLG), formed in August 2007 and headed by Jelani Popal (a member of Karzai's Popolzai clan).
 The IDLG reports to Karzai's office, and its establishment was intended to institute a systematic process for selecting capable provincial and district governors by taking the screening function away from the Interior Ministry.
 The IDLG is also selecting police chiefs and other local office holders, and in many cases has already begun removing allegedly corrupt local officials.
-Some see the IDLG initiatives as part of Karzai's efforts to achieve reelection by placing sympathetic officials in key local positions.
+It has already replaced more than half of Afghanistan's 34 governors and aspires to replace at least 30% of the 364 district governors, either for alleged corruption or for ineffectiveness.
+However, some see the IDLG initiatives as part of Karzai's efforts to achieve reelection by placing sympathetic officials in key local positions.
+Major municipalities have appointed mayors (there are at least 42 mayors in Afghanistan) and there are plans to hold municipal elections for these offices at some point.
 The issue of local governance is discussed in considerably more depth in CRS Report RS21922, Afghanistan: Politics, Elections, and Government Performance, cited above.

 Building up district level administration is a major Obama Administration focus.
-According to a U.N. report of September 22, 2009, about 180 district governors (there are 364 districts) have no offices, and 288 district governors have no official vehicle.
-U.S. Embassy officers in Kabul told CRS in October 2009 that the U.S. effort to empower the district leaderships is coordinated by inter-agency, civilian-military "District Development Working Groups."
+According to the quarterly U.N. report on Afghanistan (September 22, 2009) about 180 district governors (there are 364 districts) have no offices, and 288 district governors have no official vehicle.
+According to the Holbrooke document referenced above, the U.S. effort to empower the district leaderships is coordinated by inter-agency, civilian-military "District Development Working Groups."
+Some U.S. civilians are working with forward deployed U.S. units as "District Support Teams."
 Two districts receiving special attention to become "models" of district security and governance are Nawa, in Helmand Province (mentioned above), and Baraki-Barak, in Lowgar Province, both recently cleared of Taliban militants.

-Part of its mission is to empower localities to decide on development projects by forming local "Community Development Councils" (CDC's) that decide on local development projects and are key to the perceived success of the "National Solidarity Program" development program discussed later.
+Part of the Afghan government and international mission is to empower localities to decide on development projects by forming local "Community Development Councils" (CDC's) that decide on local development projects and are key to the perceived success of the "National Solidarity Program" development program discussed later.
 There are 23,000 CDC's formed thus far and the program might ultimately form over 30,000 such local councils.